 Do you like campy, over the top theatrical productions of popular fairy tales?
 With singing, audience participation and a sprinkling of ‘C’ list celebrities, then Pantomime (or panto if you’re going to be colloquial about it) is for you.

 It’s a type of musical comedy that is enjoyed by children and adults alike over the Christmas period.
 If you do go (and we highly recommend you do) throw yourself into it by singing along, booing the villain and shouting “He’s behind you!” to help the hero of the panto escape the evil plan of the villain.

 A classic festive dish that dates back to the medieval era, the Christmas pudding is a sort of boiled fruit cake that’s heavily spiced, doused in brandy, and briefly set on fire.
 Traditionally, coins are hidden inside as an extra gift (or an unpleasant mouthful of metal).

 The pudding’s medieval origin comes complete with some very specific instructions from the Roman Catholic Church, which say that “pudding should be made on the 25th Sunday after Trinity, that it be prepared with 13 ingredients to represent Christ and the 12 apostles, and that every family member stir it in turn from east to west to honour the journey the ‘three wise men’ took to visit Jesus Christ.

-No Christmas dinner would be complete without ‘crackers’ – which are decorated cardboard tube filled with goodies in and a tiny amount of gunpowder so they give off a bang when pulled.
-The basic idea is that you and the person next to you each grab an end, and pull.
-The winner is the person left holding the lion share of the cardboard tube which normally includes a terrible joke (that you are obliged to read out) a useless prize and the all-important paper crown, which you must wear for the duration of Christmas dinner.
+No Christmas dinner would be complete without ‘crackers’ – decorated cardboard tubes filled with goodies and a tiny amount of gunpowder so they give off a bang when pulled.
+The basic idea is that you and the person next to you each grab an end, and pull!
+The winner is the person left holding the lion share of the cardboard tube which normally includes a terrible joke (that you are obliged to read out), a useless prize ,and the all-important paper crown, which you must wear for the duration of Christmas dinner.